Board of Education Members

 Sheryl was born and raised in Keene and graduated from Keene Central School.

-I attended college at SUNY Morrisville and SUNY Plattsburgh and after I graduated I moved back to Keene.
-Currently, I work at the NYS Department of Environmental Conservation in Ray Brook.
-I have two daughters, Caitlin and Megan, who attend Keene Central School.
+She attended college at SUNY Morrisville and SUNY Plattsburgh and after I graduated I moved back to Keene.
+Currently, Sheryl works at the NYS Department of Environmental Conservation in Ray Brook.
+She has two daughters, Caitlin - a 2020 graduate, and Megan, who will graduate from Keene Central School this year.

-I am excited to serve on the Board of Education and being involved in my daughters' education.
-I look forward to helping to continue moving KCS forward to ensure that it remains a strong foundation for the youth of our community.
+Sheryl is excited to serve on the Board of Education and be involved in her daughters' education.
+She is looking forward to helping to continue moving KCS forward to ensure that it remains a strong foundation for the youth of our community.